 In the aftermath of the split, the President's Department of ALPA functioned as the MEC for the dues-paying ALPA members still at AAL, and permitted a special delegation of loyalists (headed by former Master Chairman John O'Connell) to attend the 1964 convention.
-A number of lingering
+A number of lingering Entering the administration of J.J.
+O'Donnell (right), the Association faced issues that transcended the concerns of pilot groups on individual airlines and called for unified, industrywide action.
 A member of the AFL-CIO's select Executive Council, President J.J.
 O'Donnell (below, with AFL-CIO President George Meany in 1977) strengthened ALPA's ties with organized labor.
-"I sit here with 30,000 votes, while organized labor has 15 million...," O'Donnell has said, "... and that is a powerful force that has been helpful with many of ALPA's problems."
+"I sit here with 30,000 votes, while organized labor has 15 million . . .," O'Donnell has said, ". . . and that is a powerful force that has been helpful with many of ALPA's problems."
 In Atlanta in January 1981, ALPA First Vice-President Gerald Pryde spoke at a meeting to promote Operation USA (bottom).
-Flanking Captain Pryde at the rostrum were (left to right) F/O Jerry Lawlor (TWA), Treasurer John J. Magee, Secretary Thomas M. Ashwood, and F/O Rick sunglasses) led one column of marchers.
-Ten months later, ALPA again spoke out on a national issue when President O'Donnell (bottom) called a press conference in Washington, D.C., to reassure the American public that "the system is safe" in the aftermath of the Professional Air Traffic Controllers Organization walkout.
+Flanking Captain Pryde at the rostrum were (left to right) F/O Jerry Lawlor (TWA), Treasurer John J. Magee, Secretary Thomas M. Ashwood, and F/O Rick Dubinsky (UAL).